albertjbrown/FurnitureStoreDesign/README.md

 # FurnitureStoreDesign
-This is a home page design for Modern Stlye Furniture Store.
+This is a home page design for Modern Stlye Furniture Store!

 https://albertjbrown.github.io/FurnitureStoreDesign/